willy-a/awesomeaakash.github.io/_posts/2019-3-31--Bug-Hunting-Day5.md

 f) https://pentester.land/cheatsheets/2018/11/14/subdomains-enumeration-cheatsheet.html

+sahil blog [recon-my-way] and chomp-scan and cheatsheets by pentester.land I found Most Usefull
 ---
 Well this all are the recon stuffs.
 Also I got to know mostly Bug hunters use Burp+Firefox for finding vulnerability